jpegleg/pattern-learner/README.txt

 the alerting in real time if you so desire; remove a lock file to trigger that pattern on the next match.

-Once the pattern is matched and no lock file exists, the data will be written to /var/log/new-deny.log This is a log which has every unique Deny pattern that has been found.
+Once the Deny pattern is matched excluding the archive of occurrences and no lock file exists, the data will be written to /var/log/new-deny.log
+This is a log which has every unique Deny pattern that has been found.
 This log is read by another sec.pl child process which sends each line as an email to root@localhost.
 Adjust that email by editing the